mert-devops/Gcloud-GKE-APP-Project/README.md

 In this file you will find the SQL instance connection name which will be later needed  <br/>
 to update techtestapp.yml config   <br/>

-9-  Execute thirds script named "3-configuregkecluster"  via <br/>
+9-  Execute third script named "3-configuregkecluster"  via <br/>
 `.\3-configuregkecluster.ps1`<br/>

 This script will generate a service account <br/>